JPPhoto/stretchs_node_stash/readme.md

 - `Scheduler Toggle` - For Schedulers.
 - `Model Toggle` - A generic model toggle.
 For input use ModelIdentifier node.
 Warning: All models will be selectable.
 Ensure the input models are of the same type and are output to something that can use that type or Invoke will throw errors.
 - `SDXL Main Model Toggle` - Same as above but only for SDXL main models so much easier/safer to use.
+- `Conditioning Toggle` - For Conditioning.
+- `Conditioning Collection Toggle` - For Conditioning Collections.

 ### Name Grabbers